From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision: Experiments

 \subsection{Discussion of ``From easy to hard''}

 To further discuss the proposed PAL that focuses on learning from easy samples to hard samples, we conduct detailed experiments.
 From S1-S6 in \cref{tab:tab06}, regardless of whether FIU are added or not, the final model generated by all samples entering the training pool in the initial stage is far worse than that of using only easy samples.
 This further verifies the effectiveness of our model pre-start concept of learning only easy samples in the initial phase.
 It's like babies should be given pronunciation exercises rather than forced to learn calculus.
-In addition, from S4 and S6 in \cref{tab:tab06}, compared to using only easy samples, gradually selecting hard samples into the training pool based on the current capabilities will again achieve significant performance improvements.
+In addition, from S4 and S7 in \cref{tab:tab06}, compared to using only easy samples, gradually selecting hard samples into the training pool based on the current capabilities will again achieve significant performance improvements.
 This further verifies the effectiveness of the idea of learning from easy samples to hard samples.
+More visualization results can be found in the Supplementary Materials.